Skip to main content

 Stressing individual loans at origination provides the institution with a tool to better understand the impact of rate increases on cash flow, property values, and vacancy rates in different scenarios.
 The result is a more informed credit decision during the underwriting phase.
 Ultimately, these variables help determine the breakeven point of a business’s cash flow and provide great insight to the actual strength of the primary borrower.

-Projections / Proformas
+Projections / proformas

 These are something that all lenders should request from a borrower/potential borrower to justify the strength of a transaction.
 However, often these projections will paint an excellent picture of the company and a stellar cash flow that is more than adequate to service the underlying transaction.
 The intent of requesting and analyzing projections is to compare them to historical results, in many instances where the projected cash flow is higher than historical results.
 This is typically due to the borrower understating expenses which leads to overstated cash flow and debt service coverage.
 Given all of this, it is still important to obtain projections and to compare them to actual statements when available.
 Should they vary significantly, it will open the door to questions and force a deeper look into smaller details such as management of the company.

-Y&A Credit Services, LLC
+Y&A Credit Services

 Over the past few years, a defined need has developed in the community financial institution industry.
 Specifically, it has been difficult for financial institutions to hire and retain quality credit professionals, especially in rural areas, to underwrite loans and perform other necessary tasks necessary for adequate credit administration.
-This need has led Young & Associates, Inc. to create a wholly-owned subsidiary (Y&A Credit Services, LLC) to meet the needs of these organizations.
-Y&A Credit Services, LLC has the mission of filling the voids of clients who have limited or even no credit staff to perform these necessary tasks.
-If your organization has a need for credit services, please feel free to contact us at 330.422.3482.
+This need has led Young & Associates, Inc. to create a wholly-owned subsidiary (Y&A Credit Services) to meet the needs of these organizations.
+Y&A Credit Services has the mission of filling the voids of clients who have limited or even no credit staff to perform these necessary tasks.
+If your organization has a need for credit underwriting services, please feel free to contact us at 330.422.3482.
 Our services include spread sheet analyses, annual reviews, full credit underwriting and review of prepared presentations along with a full complement of other credit-related services through Young & Associates, Inc.

-Young & Associates Introduces Y&A Credit Services, LLC
+Young & Associates introduces Y&A Credit Services, LLC

 We are proud to introduce a new line of business through an affiliated organization of Young & Associates, Inc.: Y&A Credit Services, LLC.